 Penn State Master Gardeners are volunteers who support Penn State Cooperative Extension’s educational programs in consumer horticulture.
 They develop their horticultural expertise through participation in educational programs conducted by Penn State University faculty and Cooperative Extension staff.

 Master Gardener trainees are selected on the basis of an interview and a pretest.
 They then embark on 45 hours of classes that cover a wide range of horticulture topics.
 At the end of the classes they complete a post-test and a 10 minute presentation.
 When they have completed all this and 50 hours of volunteer time they are certified as Penn State Master Gardeners.
 To retain certification they must complete 8 hours of advanced education and 20 hours of volunteer service each year.

-The Master Gardener Soil and Plant Clinic booth, Rudy Park Open House
+The Master Gardener Soil and Plant Clinic booth, John Rudy County Park Open House